alastair10/golden_square_phase2/lib/multi_class_design_recipe.md

     end
   end

-  context "given multiple diary entries" do
+  context "3. given multiple diary entries" do
     it "counts the words in the entries excluding the title" do diary = Diary.new
       entry_1 = DiaryEntry.new("Yesterday", "I ate crisps.") # new instance of class